-As neurological studies show, when exposed to their favourite brands, the part of a shopper’s brain that is associated with emotional memory retrieval comes to life.
-This in turn, releases feel-good chemicals, positively impacting decision making.
+As neurological studies show, when exposed to their favorite brands, the part of a shopper’s brain that is associated with emotional memory retrieval comes to life.
+This, in turn, releases feel-good chemicals, positively impacting decision making.
 Once a loyal relationship has begun, shoppers will feel a sense of pleasure, giving them automatic rewards when exposed to a brand.
-These physical changes in the human brain’s reward system, called the ‘corpus striatum’, reinforces shopper loyalty and justifies brand preferences.
+These physical changes in the human brain’s reward system, called the ‘corpus striatum’, reinforce shopper loyalty and justify brand preferences.

-At BrandLoyalty, we aim to let all shoppers experience this feeling when they shop at our clients, by designing campaigns with the right mechanics and rewards that instantly change shopping behaviour and establish loyalty.
+At BrandLoyalty, we aim to let all shoppers experience this feeling when they shop at our clients by designing campaigns with the right mechanics and rewards that instantly change shopping behavior and establish loyalty.

 Shoppers are likely to be attracted to rewards that they see as compatible with their identities (or those identities that they desire to adopt) – particularly when they are socially desirable.

-Rewards have been shown to be extremely effective in motivating behavioural change, and unlike intrinsic motivations, collectables and other rewards allow retailers to drive shoppers towards new behaviours.
+Rewards have been shown to be extremely effective in motivating behavioral change, and unlike intrinsic motivations, collectibles and other rewards allow retailers to drive shoppers towards new behaviors.
 In the development phase of loyalty campaigns, we identify reward features and benefits that bring real value to shoppers to ensure maximum impact.
 By delivering increased value to profitable shoppers, they in turn become even more loyal to your brand or store.

 A holistic approach that generates long-term impact

 Understanding shopper behavior sounds rather simple in theory, yet in practice, it can be quite challenging.
 Nowadays, power is leaning more towards shoppers than ever before and if retailers can’t figure out their needs, they will fall behind.